RemainNA/auraxis-bot/README.md

 ## Structure

-The main event listener for Discord messages is in `main.js`, it starts additional listeners in `unifiedWSListener.js` which each listen for events from the Daybreak Stream API for a given platform (PC, PS4US, PS4EU), as well as one in `twitterListener.js` for the Twitter Stream API.
+The main event listener for Discord messages is in `main.js`, it starts additional listeners in `unifiedWSListener.js` which each listen for events from the Daybreak Stream API for a given platform (PC, PS4US, PS4EU).
 Most commands have their functionality separated into their own files, and utilize async to support high message volume.
 Database structure is defined in `dbStructure.sql`.

 ## Usage